About Polaryte HD Sunglasses

 Searching online for “polarized sunglasses” returned thousands of results at the time of our research, which were available in just about every shape, colour, design, and silhouette imaginable.
 Some were priced less than £10, while some higher end models from national brands like Oakley, Ray-Ban, Fossil, and ROKA reached £200+.

 Granted, none of these featured the same magnetic clip system as Polaryte, although searching for “magnetic sunglasses” returned many different clipping methods that might provide similar functionality.
 Most were priced between £20 and £50.

 How to pick the right option, whether Polaryte or another brand?

-As we outline in Are High-Price Sunglasses Worth the Price, paying more for a pair doesn’t necessarily mean you’ll experience a greater level of value.
+Paying more for a pair doesn’t necessarily mean you’ll experience a greater level of value.
 Regardless of your price point, though, you’ll want to focus on models with lenses that don’t distort vision and that also deliver UV protection.